Pankaj Parashar

-Pankuj Parashar is an Indian film and television director.
+Pankaj Parashar is an Indian film and television director.
 Among his most-known are police-thriller Jalwa (1987) starring Naseeruddin Shah, ChaalBaaz (1989), and television detective series Karamchand (1985).
 He also makes television commercials, corporate films and documentaries.

 Career

 Parashar debuted with the Hindi comedy Ab Ayega Mazaa (1984).
-This was followed the next year with the television series Karamchand (1985), starring Pankaj Kapoor as lead detective Karamchand with Sushmita Mukherjee as assistant Kitti and Sanjay Gupta as the assistant director.
+This was followed by the next year with the television series Karamchand (1985), starring Pankaj Kapoor as lead detective Karamchand with Sushmita Mukherjee as assistant Kitti and Sanjay Gupta as the assistant director.
 It was broadcast on India's national television channel DD National, and it was one of India's first detective series.
 Sony Entertainment Television revived this serial in February 2007.

 He became the first director to cast a then-art film actor Naseeruddin Shah in a commercial film, Jalwa (1987) (a remake of Beverly Hills Cop) and in his 1989 film, ChaalBaaz (a remake of Seeta Aur Geeta) got lead actress Sridevi, the Filmfare Best Actress Award.
 Both were big hits.
 Parashar's Malfunction was awarded the 1980 Filmfare Award for Best Documentary.